-- 1.2.1 My evidence has been prepared in relation to the refusal of planning permission by Worcester County Council (WCC) for the planning application submitted by NRS Aggregate Ltd ('the Appellant') in 2020 for a sand and gravel quarry with progressive restoration on land at Lea Castle Farm, Wolverley Road, Broadwaters, Kidderminster ('the Site'). - 1.2.2 NRS Aggregates Ltd is appealing the refusal (Appeal ref: APP/E1855/W/22/3310099). - 1.2.3 In preparing this evidence I have reviewed the relevant documentation and guidance as set out in the Core Documents and appendices to my Proof.
-As part of this preparation I visited the site and surrounding area in 2023. - 1.2.4 My evidence briefly sets out the background information to the site and proposed operations.
-My Proof primarily deals with 'dust' (particulate matter) and potential impacts on local amenity and addresses the amenity related reasons for refusal in response to the comments set out in the WCC Statement of Case (SoC).
-My Proof also deals with other air quality matters in response to comments raised in the Rule 6 Party SoC and other objectors.
+- 1.2.1 My evidence has been prepared in relation to the refusal of planning permission by Worcester County Council (WCC) for the planning application submitted by NRS Aggregates Ltd ('the Appellant') in 2020 for a sand and gravel quarry with progressive restoration on land at Lea Castle Farm, Wolverley Road, Broadwaters, Kidderminster ('the Site'). - 1.2.2 NRS Aggregates Ltd is appealing the refusal (Appeal ref: APP/E1855/W/22/3310099). - 1.2.3 I acted as an Expert Witness and prepared a Proof of Evidence for the original public inquiry held into the refusal.
+In preparing that evidence I reviewed the relevant documentation and guidance as set out in the Core Documents and appendices to my Proof.
+As part of that preparation I visited the site and surrounding area in 2023.
+In preparing this updated evidence for the re-determination of the appeal I have reviewed all the previous documentation, along with information relating to the proposed amended scheme and the associated submitted ES Addendum (CD15.01).
+I have re-visited the surrounding area in 2024.

-1.2.5 My evidence is structured in the following sections:

-- Section 2: outline of relevant legislation, planning policy and guidance; - Section 3: review of relevant submitted application information, consultee responses, reason for refusal, statement of case and third party objections; - Section 4: summary description of the current site setting, nearby development and Proposed Development; - Section 5: appraisal of potential dust impacts on local amenity associated with the Proposed Development; - Section 6: appraisal of potential impacts on local air quality associated with other aerial emissions; - Section 7: summary and conclusions. - 1.2.6 My evidence should be read in conjunction with the other evidence provided as part of the Appeal, including the Appellant's Statement of Case and in particular the evidence on planning issues prepared by Mr Liam Toland. - 1.3 Declaration - 1.3.1 The evidence which I have prepared and provide for this Appeal is true to the best of my knowledge and I confirm that the opinions expressed are my true and professional opinions in the matters to which they refer.
+- 1.2.4 My evidence briefly sets out the background information to the site and proposed operations.
+My Proof primarily deals with 'dust' (particulate matter) and potential impacts on local amenity.
+It addresses the original amenity related reasons for refusal that were raised by WCC. - 1.2.5 My Proof also deals with other air quality matters in response to comments that have been previously raised by the Rule 6 Party SoC and other objectors. - 1.2.6 My evidence is structured in the following sections: - Section 2: outline of relevant legislation, planning policy and guidance; - Section 3: review of relevant submitted application information, consultee responses, reason for refusal, statement of case and third party objections; - Section 4: summary description of the current site setting, nearby development and Proposed Development; - Section 5: appraisal of potential dust impacts on local amenity associated with the Proposed Development; - Section 6: appraisal of potential impacts on local air quality associated with other aerial emissions; - Section 7: summary and conclusions. - 1.2.7 My evidence should be read in conjunction with the other evidence provided as part of the Appeal, including the Appellant's Revised Statement of Case and in particular the evidence on planning issues prepared by Mr Liam Toland.

+1.3 Declaration

+1.3.1 The evidence which I have prepared and provide for this Appeal is true to the best of my knowledge and I confirm that the opinions expressed are my true and professional opinions in the matters to which they refer.